TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/libs/covid/ngx/README.md

-# geoservices-covid
+# covid-ngx

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test geoservices-covid` to execute the unit tests.
+Run `nx test covid-ngx` to execute the unit tests.